FOL4HighwayPilot/fo-intern-project/src/README.md

 - What is one hot encoding?
 - What is CUDA programming?
 Answer without detail.

 The images and masks refer to "features" and "labels" for Segmentation.
 To feed them into the Segmentation model, which will be written in PyTorch, we need to format them appropriately.
 In this part, we will solve this issue.
-In the `preprocess.py` (Click for the video explaining the code: [Tr](https://youtu.be/znP2-rSK_QE) ), there are two helper functions:
+In the `preprocess.py` There is a video explaining the code: [Please click for Turkish Lecture.](https://youtu.be/znP2-rSK_QE)  There are two helper functions:

 1. To convert images to tensor, we need  `tensorize_mask(.)`.
 For this complete `torchlike_data(.)`
 2. To convert masks to tensor, we need `tensorize_mask(.)`.
 For this, complete `one_hot_encoder(.)`